SRJPE/JPE-datasets/data-raw/standard-format-data-prep/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/f/f2/Left_JOIN.png" width="410"/>

-Standard catch can be joined to standard trap on date, stream, and site.
+**Joining catch and trap operations:** Standard catch can be joined to standard trap on date, stream, and site.
 Note that there are a few cases where catch data is interpolated and there is no trap data associated with those dates.

 ```{r}
 catch_and_trap <- dplyr::left_join(standard_catch,